 Revenue vehicles placed in an inactive contingency fleet for energy or other local emergencies after the revenue vehicles have reached the end of their normal minimum useful life.
-The vehicles must be properly stored and maintained, and FTA must approve the Emergency Contingency Plan.
-Substantial changes to the plan (10% change in fleet) require re-approval by FTA.
+The vehicles must be properly stored and maintained, and the Federal Transit Administration (FTA) must approve the Emergency Contingency Plan.
+Substantial changes to the plan (10 percent change in fleet) require re-approval by FTA.